How to cook pork chops

 - 100-140g blue cheese

 - Turn on the grill.
-Season the chops on both sides with a good sprinkling of salt and pepper.
-Grill under a moderate heat for 12-16 minutes, turning once, until just cooked (or 16-18 mins if not adding a topping).
+Season the chops on both sides.
+Grill under a moderate heat for 12-16 mins, turning once, until just cooked (or 16-18 mins if not adding a topping).

 Our top 5 pork chop recipes: